 It is possible to submit full papers and short papers for the indicated tracks.

 Only papers submitted through the electronic system and strictly adhering to the relevant format will be considered for reviewing and publication.

 In submitting a paper the author(s) agree that, upon acceptance, they will prepare the final manuscript in time for inclusion into the published proceedings and will present the paper at the conference.

 At least one author must carry out a regular registration and sign the copyright form to allow the publication of the a paper in the conference proceedings; the final manuscript will not be published without a regular registration (including payment of the registration fee) before the deadline for camera-ready submission.

-To submit a paper, please use the following link; a pre-registration is required.
+To submit a paper a pre-registration is required; please use the following link:

 In order to guarantee publication of the accepted papers as part of the Lecture Notes in Computer Science (LNCS) series edited by Springer, the author/s must carry out and pay at least one regular registration fee by the deadline defined for the camera-ready submission.

 For further information, please contact chairs at email@example.com